Is Your iPhone Compromised? How to Tell and What to Do.

 Tip: Log out of all devices and reset your passwords immediately if you notice suspicious activity.

-What Should You Do If Your iPhone is Hacked?
+What Should You Do If Your iPhone is Compromised?

 If you’ve identified signs that your iPhone has been compromised, act quickly to contain the damage and secure your device.
 Here’s what you should do: